History of crossbows: Modern military and paramilitary usage

 Crossbows were eventually replaced in warfare by gunpowder weapons, although early guns had slower rates of fire and much worse accuracy than contemporary crossbows.
-The Battle of Cerignola in 1503 was largely won by Spain through the use of matchlock firearms, marking the first time a major battle was won through the use of firearms.
+The Battle of Cerignola in 1503 AD was largely won by Spain through the use of matchlock firearms, marking the first time a major battle was won through the use of firearms.
 Later, similar competing tactics would feature harquebusiers or musketeers in formation with pikemen, pitted against cavalry firing pistols or carbines.
-While the military crossbow had largely been supplanted by firearms on the battlefield by 1525, the sporting crossbow in various forms remained a popular hunting weapon in Europe until the eighteenth century.
+While the military crossbow had largely been supplanted by firearms on the battlefield by 1525 AD, the sporting crossbow in various forms remained a popular hunting weapon in Europe until the 18th century AD.

 A bomb-throwing crossbow called the Sauterelle was used by the French and British armies on the Western Front during World War I. It could throw an F1 grenade or Mills bomb 110–140 m.

 The crossbow is still used in modern times by various militaries, tribal forces and in China even by the police forces.
 As their worldwide distribution is not restricted by regulations on arms, they are used as silent weapons and for their psychological effect, even reportedly using poisoned projectiles.
 Crossbows are used for ambush and anti-sniper operations or in conjunction with ropes to establish zip-lines in difficult terrain.